The Lahaska Bookshop

 The Lahaska Bookshop is the sister store of the Doylestown Bookshop.
 New Hope Celebrates Book Club – Group Members receive a 20% discount on book purchases.

 About Our Book Club...

-New Hope Celebrates History’s new book club focuses on literature written by members of the LGBTQ+ community, whether you’re looking for an historical, topical read or a fun read with queer characters simply living their best lives, there are some unforgettable written stories available out there.
-Our goal is for the community to share great books, discover authors and engage in online talks.
-And when the time is right live meet ups!
+New Hope Celebrates Book Club focuses on literature written by members of the LGBTQ+ community, whether you’re looking for a historical, topical read, or a fun read with queer characters simply living their best lives, there are some unforgettable written stories available out there.
+Our goal is for the community to share great books, discover authors, and engage in online talks.
+And when the time is right to live meet-ups!
 We welcome your comments and suggestions.

 Last Dance In Paradise